 Accident damage can be tricky and expensive to fix, however, due to the expensive materials used in its production.
 In October 2020, aftermarket warranty provider WarrantyWise released data that showed that the i3 was had a repair percentage of 18% against all of its active warranties – lower than the best-performing internal-combustion BMW on its books, the BMW 1 Series.

-The BMW i3’s four-star Euro NCAP rating (achieved in 2013) is disappointing, but it’s not down to any concerns over how occupants are protected in a crash.
-Adult occupant protection was rated at 86% and protection for children received an 81% score, but pedestrians don’t come off terribly well, with the i3 rated at 57% for how it protects them in the event of an impact.
+The BMW i3’s four-star Euro NCAP rating (achieved in 2013) was disappointing, but it wasn't down to any concerns over how occupants are protected in a crash.
+Adult protection was rated at 86% and protection for children at 81%, but pedestrians don’t come off terribly well, with the i3 rated at 57% for how it protects them.

-The safety kit list on the BMW i3 includes six airbags as standard, and of course you get electronic stability control, too.
+The safety kit list on the i3 includes six airbags and electronic stability control, too.
 However, you need to pay an extra £800 for the Driver Assistance Plus package.
 It’s a worthwhile addition, though, as it gives you adaptive cruise control and traffic-jam assist, which steers and brakes for you at low speeds.

 In This Review

 - 1VerdictThe BMW i3 was one of the first electric cars to make everyday drivers sit up and take notice, with its cool styling, decent handling and useful range

 - 2Range, battery & chargingA battery upgrade that arrived in 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles